 A survey conducted by the Society for Human Resource Management in 2015 found 35% of employees pointing towards company-paid general training as one of the contributors to job satisfaction.
 Just like any other business, the perks and benefits of job satisfaction are immense for a CA.

 Satisfied employees are usually more productive and a lot less likely to leave the firm.
-A high employee turnover ratio disrupts operations as continuous replacement is a costly affair, as highlighted in #2.
+A high employee turnover ratio disrupts operations as continuous replacement can be a costly affair.